 Earthquake Lake Visitor Center is devoted to the magnitude 7.5 Hebgen Lake earthquake of 1959, which created a lake punctuated by pale, eerie treetops.
 From the Vista Room, gape at the Madison landslide scar, then head out to drive the 16-mile self-guided tour.

-Hear Sam the 900-pound grizzly snuffle up his “bear popsicle,” or watch Kootenai the wolf munch a deer carcass at the Grizzly & Wolf Discovery Center.
+Hear Sam the 1,050-pound grizzly snuffle up his “bear popsicle,” or watch Shasta the wolf munch a deer carcass at the Grizzly & Wolf Discovery Center.
 Amid rescued bears, wolves, and raptors, children can help staff with simpler feedings.

 The depot where beanery queens (waitresses from the neighboring dining hall) once sang for disembarking dudes is now a museum, the Yellowstone Historic Center.
-Check out a combination sewing machine and fly-tying vise or a 1965 Arctic Cat snowmobile.
+Check out a the stagecoach and learn about how the 1988 fires reshaped the park.

 Before and after it allows cars inside, Yellowstone opens to cyclists (as well as walkers, joggers, and in-line skaters).